Research group

 Before joining Imperial, she completed an integrated Master’s degree in Mathematics at the University of Edinburgh.

-Junyang Wang
+Dr Junyang Wang

-Junyang Wang is a researcher in Computational Statistics, with a focus on Bayesian methodology.
+Dr Junyang Wang is a researcher in Computational Statistics, with a focus on Bayesian methodology.
 His research interests include Bayesian Computation, Probabilistic Numerics, Variational Inference, Applications of Bayesian methodology in sustainability and public health.
 He is currently working with Dr Sarah Filippi on developing scalable Bayesian mixture models using variational inference on mixed data, motivated by application of clustering risk factor data in order to identify useful phenotypes.
 He is collaborating with NCD-RisC on the application aspects of this work

 Prior to this, Junyang completed a PhD in Statistics at Newcastle University on Bayesian Probabilistic Numerical Methods for Ordinary and Partial Differential Equations under supervision of Prof Chris Oates.
 He then worked as a Postdoctoral Research Associate in the Department of Civil and Environmental Engineeringat Imperial College on an interdisciplinary project developing Bayesian statistical methodology for material flow analysis (MFA).